Condzi/SpaceY/README.md

 # SpaceY
 Game about Melon Dusk, CEO of SpaceY.
 ## Overview
-You goal is to don't bankrupt.
+You goal is to not bankrupt.
 ## Technology
 * C++17
 * ConEngine (see my Repos)

-I'm programming on Win10 using Visual Studio 2017.
+I'm programming on Win7 using Visual Studio 2017.